Mintplex-Labs/anything-llm/cloud-deployments/aws/cloudformation/aws_https_instructions.md

 These instructions are for CLI configuration and assume you are logged in to EC2 instance as the ec2-user.
 1. $sudo nginx -t
 2. $sudo systemctl restart nginx
-3. Navigate to http://FQDN in a browser and you should be proxied to the AnythingLLM web UI.
+3. Navigate to http://FQDN in a browser and you should be proxied to the Raiqa Assistant web UI.

 ## Step 9: Generate/install cert
 These instructions are for CLI configuration and assume you are logged in to EC2 instance as the ec2-user.
 1. $sudo certbot --nginx -d [Insert FQDN here]
-    Example command: $sudo certbot --nginx -d anythingllm.exampleorganization.org This command will generate the appropriate certificate files, write the files to /etc/letsencrypt/live/yourFQDN, and make updates to the nginx configuration file for anythingllm located at /etc/nginx/conf.d/anything.llm
+    Example command: $sudo certbot --nginx -d raiqaAssistant.exampleorganization.org This command will generate the appropriate certificate files, write the files to /etc/letsencrypt/live/yourFQDN, and make updates to the nginx configuration file for raiqaAssistant located at /etc/nginx/conf.d/anything.llm
 3. Enter the email address you would like to use for updates.
 4. Accept the terms of service.
 5. Accept or decline to receive communication from LetsEncrypt.

 ## Step 10: Test Cert installation
 1. $sudo cat /etc/nginx/conf.d/anything.conf
 Your should see a completely updated configuration that includes https/443 and a redirect configuration for http/80.
-2. Navigate to https://FQDN in a browser and you should be proxied to the AnythingLLM web UI.
+2. Navigate to https://FQDN in a browser and you should be proxied to the Raiqa Assistant web UI.

 ## Step 11: (Optional) Remove temporary Inbound Traffic Rule for Security Group to certbot DNS verification
 1. Follow AWS instructions on deleting inbound rule (http port 80 0.0.0.0/0) for EC2 security group here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#deleting-security-group-rule